-On July 7, 2017, the Corporation reached an agreement with Pala Investments Limited to amend the terms of the secured loan.
-Under the terms of the extension, an additional US\$1,240 is available for immediate draw down by Melior and the date on which Pala may demand settlement within five business days was changed to any time on or after June 23, 2019.
+On July 7, 2017, the Corporation reached an agreement with Pala to amend the terms of the secured loan.
+Under the terms of the extension, an additional US\$1.24 million was available for immediate draw down by Melior and the date on which Pala may demand settlement within five business days was changed to any time on or after June 23, 2019.